amos-kibet/elixer/README.md

 # Elixer

-This is an app that curates a list of companies using Elixer in their tech stack
+This is an app that curates a list of companies using Elixir in their tech stack